 Bloodier and Gorier: There is much more blood than was shown in the movie, especially when an enemy is running with a chainsaw.

 Bragging Rights Reward: Getting 100% Completion gets Tony's ladies to come along as additional firepower.
-Unfortunately, by this point you won't have any real opposition, only some weak gangs in the unsettled areas, making them a waste.
+However, by the time they're unlocked, there is very little real opposition left, making it near-useless.

 Bring It: You can hit the Taunt button to make Tony talk, and he'll often drop lines of this nature in combat.
 Doing this fills up your Balls meter, which allows you to enter Blind Rage... in which Tony shouts phrases of the sort automatically.

-Broken Bridge: Averted, you can access all of Miami as soon as the free-roaming becomes possible...
-Just not the relevant plot missions yet.
+You can access all of Miami as soon as the free-roaming becomes possible... but not the relevant plot missions.

-Played straight, however, with the islands.
-You cannot access them until you get the Float Plane.
+You cannot access the islands until you get the Float Plane.

 Sosa: So... how's this going to work Tony?
 How do we solve our problem?